ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 - If the application specifies that it requires reliable transmission of data, then a Protocol Stack using UDP without any reliability layer on top would not be allowed to replace a Protocol Stack using TCP.

-The following example shows equivalent Protocol Stacks:
+The following example shows Equivalent Protocol Stacks:

-- If the application does not require reliable transmission of data, then a Protocol Stack that adds reliability could be regarded as an equivalent Protocol Stack as long as providing this would not conflict with any other application-requested properties.
+- If the application does not require reliable transmission of data, then a Protocol Stack that adds reliability could be regarded as an Equivalent Protocol Stack as long as providing this would not conflict with any other application-requested properties.

+A Transport Services implementation can race different security protocols, e.g., if the application explicitly specifies that it considers them equivalent.
+A Transport Services implementation SHOULD only race Protocol Stacks where the transport security protocols within the stacks are identical.
 To ensure that security protocols are not incorrectly swapped, a Transport Services implementation MUST only select Protocol Stacks that meet application requirements ({{?RFC8922}}).
-A Transport Services implementation SHOULD only race Protocol Stacks where the transport security protocols within the stacks are identical.
 A Transport Services implementation MUST NOT automatically fall back from secure protocols to insecure protocols, or to weaker versions of secure protocols.
 A Transport Services implementation MAY allow applications to explicitly specify which versions of a protocol ought to be permitted, e.g., to allow a minimum version of TLS 1.2 in case TLS 1.3 is not available.

+A Transport Services implementation MAY specify security properties relating to how the system operates (e.g., requirements, prohibitions, and preferences for the use of DNSSEC or DoH).

 ## Maintain Interoperability